OctoPrint/OctoPrint/docs/plugins/hooks.rst

    ``file_object`` will be a subclass of :class:`~octoprint.filemanager.util.AbstractFileWrapper`.
 Handlers may access the raw data of the file via :func:`~octoprint.filemanager.util.AbstractFileWrapper.stream`, e.g. to wrap it further.
-Handlers which do not wish to handle the `file_object`
+Handlers which do not wish to handle the `file_object` should just return it untouched.

    **Example**